alem-01/alem_public/subjects/flutter_piscine/intro/README.md

 Let's start with standard programming language tradition, write your first `"Hello, world!"` in Dart.

-Dart's files extension is `.dart`, create `ex_00.dart` with the following contents and run it!
+Dart's files extension is `.dart`, create `intro.dart` with the following contents and run it!

 ```dart
 void main() {